Union scheme - One Stop Shop

-A supplier established in Ireland can register for the Union scheme through the VAT OSS section in Revenue Online Services (ROS).
+Suppliers established in Ireland can register for the Union scheme electronically.
+This can be done through the VAT OSS section in Revenue Online Services (ROS).

 A non-EU established supplier can register in Ireland for the Union scheme using the non-Union registration portal.

-A non-EU established supplier can only register in Ireland for the Union scheme where they are making intra-Community distances sales of goods from Ireland.
+Non-EU established suppliers already registered for another scheme under the OSS in Ireland can register hin the State through the VAT OSS section in ROS.
+These suppliers can only register for the Union scheme in Ireland where they are making intra-Community distance sales of goods from Ireland.

 Further guidance contains more detailed information on the Union scheme.